OracleChain/EosProxyServer/README.md

 ECDSA and chain utility are based on the source code of [EOSCommander](https://github.com/playerone-id/EosCommander),thx for the contribution of PLAYERONE.ID team!

-If you found this project useful, vote us, vote oraclegogogo!!!Thank you!
+If you found this project useful, vote us(oraclegogogo) and have fun with EOS.